Introduction

 How long does it take for the concrete to cure before I can use the spheres?

-Typically, concrete takes about 24 to 48 hours to set, but it’s best to wait at least a week for full curing before using the spheres in your garden.
+Concrete generally sets in 24 to 48 hours, but it’s best to wait at least a week for complete curing before using the spheres in your garden to achieve maximum strength and durability.
+Keep in mind that curing time can vary with humidity and temperature, so monitor the conditions closely.

 Can I customize the appearance of my concrete garden spheres?